Albert Angell

-Albert Angell (4 November 1660 – 13 September 1705) was a Norwegian civil servant, landowner and businessman.
+Albert Angell (4 November 1660 – 13 September 1705) was a civil servant, landowner and businessman.
 He served as Mayor of Trondheim, Norway.

+Biography

 Angell was born in Trondheim, Norway.
 He was the son of merchant and landowner Lorentz Mortensen Angell (1626–1697) and Margrethe Hansdatter Puls (1631–1670).
 He was enrolled as a student at the University of Copenhagen in 1678 but did not graduate.

 Albert Angell acquired several sawmills and became one of the largest lumber dealers in Trondheim.
 He was also the owner of large forest and land properties, and had shares in the Røros Copper Works.